 Police officers generally have broad powers to carry out their duties.
 The Constitution and other laws, however, place limits on how far police can go in trying to enforce the law.
-As the videotaped beating of motorist Rodney King, in Los Angeles and several recent cases in New York have illustrated, police officers sometimes go too far, violating the rights of citizens.
+As the videotaped beating of motorist Rodney King, in Los Angeles illustrated, police officers sometimes go too far, violating the rights of citizens.
 When this happens, the victim of the misconduct may have recourse through federal and state laws.
 A primary purpose of the nation's civil rights laws is to protect citizens from abuses by government, including police misconduct.
 Civil rights laws allow attorney fees and compensatory and punitive damages as incentives for injured parties to enforce their rights.

 Civil Rights Laws and Police Misconduct

 A statute known as Section 1983 is the primary civil rights law victims of police misconduct rely upon.
 This law was originally passed as part of the Civil Rights Act of 1871, which was intended to curb oppressive conduct by government and private individuals participating in vigilante groups, such as the Ku Klux Klan.
-It is now called Section 1983 because that is where the law has been published, within Title 42, of the United States Code.
+It is now called Section 1983 because that is where the law has been published, within Title 42 of the United States Code.
 Section 1983 makes it unlawful for anyone acting under the authority of state law to deprive another person of his or her rights under the Constitution or federal law.
-The most common claims brought against police officers are false arrest (or false imprisonment), malicious prosecution, and use of excessive or unreasonable force.
+The most common claims brought against police officers are:

 Excessive force claims receive the most publicity, perhaps because the results of excessive force seem the most outrageous, involving serious physical injury or death.
 Whether the officer's use of force was reasonable depends on the surrounding facts and circumstances.
 The officer's intentions or motivations are not controlling.
 If the amount of force was reasonable, it doesn't matter that the officer's intentions were bad.
 But the reverse is also true: if the officer had good intentions, but used unreasonable force, the excessive force claim will not be dismissed.